PNdlovu/finance-tracker-app/README.md

-Welcome to my ginance tracking application, this project was build using Ruby on Rails!
+Welcome to my finance tracker application, this project was build using Ruby on Rails!

 Philani Ndlovu